-Your daughter’s friend came over to your place for a sleep over.
+Your daughter’s friend came over to your place for a sleepover.
 After dinner, she left her plate on the dining table.
 You asked her to bring her plate to the sink for a wash.
-Then she commented, “At home, I don’t need to bring my plate to the sink, my maid does it.”
-Does this experience sound familiar?
+Then she commented, “I don’t need to bring my plate to the sink at home, my maid does it.”

 “The way a family functions at home has an impact on a child’s behaviour and eventually, this will translate to how she functions in the world.
 I would not take my daughter’s friend comments personally as she was only stating a fact about her family environment.”

 Ms Jamie Sim, a stay-home mom also finds that the children today are different from the past.
-She finds them to be more inward looking and lack determination in overcoming life obstacles.
+She finds them to be more inward-looking and lack determination in overcoming life obstacles.

 On top of that, our children are also “brought up” by the mass media around them.
 They are constantly exposed to news and information from television programs, magazines, newspapers and the Internet.
 This could also mean that they may receive information and values which could be exaggerated, misleading or misinterpreted.

 Parenting in the Past

 Similarly, the ways our children are parented today have also shifted.
-The parents in the previous generation believe that the best way to raise their children is to prepare them for their future, such as providing the best education and equipping them good character habits.
+The parents in the previous generation believe that the best way to raise their children is to prepare them for their future, such as providing the best education and equipping them with good character habits.

 Her goals were to ensure that we would not become spoilt, disobedient or self-centered.
 We were taught to be diligent to the tasks given, to be respectful to one another and to be honest.
 Failing to follow would often result in a painful session of caning.

-Parenting in a new era
+Parenting in a New Era

 Dr Diana Baumrind, a developmental psychologist in the 1960s did a study on understanding how parents can impact a child’s development.
-According to recent article published by The New York Times, she suggested an optimal parent is one who is involved and responsive, who sets high expectations but respects her child’s autonomy.
+According to an article by The New York Times, she suggested an optimal parent is one who is involved and responsive, who sets high expectations but respects her child’s autonomy.

 Some moms like Jamie, believes that corporate punishments still have a place in parenting today.
 On top of other disciplining methods like time-out and reasoning, she still canes her daughter Hailey who is three this year.

-Other parents on the other hand, believe in avoiding corporate punishments.
-They would use other disciplining methods such as removing of privileges, encouragement and providing rewards as positive reinforcements.
+Other parents, on the other hand, believe in avoiding corporate punishments.
+They would use other disciplining methods such as removing privileges, encouragement and providing rewards as positive reinforcements.

-It all begins at home
+It all Begins at Home

 Indeed, the way our family functions at home and the values that we hold would have an impact on our child’s behaviour and eventually, how he relates to the world.
 It is only right for us as parents to start parenting by setting the right values at home, to be involved and responsive to our children, so that they can learn the values from us.
 I think my husband and I should start listing our family values and have them frame up on the wall in our home soon.